Skip to content

 Getting Started Successfully

-Regardless of which platform you choose, start small and test thoroughly.
-Set clear goals, track your key metrics, and don't expect perfection immediately.
-Both platforms require learning and optimisation to deliver their best results.
+Whichever platform you choose, start small and test thoroughly.
+Set clear goals, track your key metrics, and don't expect perfection right away.
+Both platforms need learning and optimisation to deliver their best results.

-Consider working with a digital marketing agency that understands small business constraints and can help you navigate these platforms effectively whilst maximising your limited resources.
+Consider working with a digital marketing agency that understands small business constraints.
+They can help you navigate these platforms and make the most of limited resources.

-Both Google Ads and Facebook Ads offer tremendous opportunities for small businesses, but success comes from choosing the right platform for your specific situation and executing campaigns strategically.
-Start with the platform that best matches your customer behaviour, test thoroughly, and scale what works.
+Both Google Ads and Facebook Ads offer huge opportunities for small businesses.
+Success comes from choosing the right platform for your situation and running campaigns strategically.
+Start with the platform that best matches your customer behaviour.
+Test thoroughly, then scale what works.

 L